 Photo: Edward Cisneros via Unsplash

-“A woman’s right to choose” is noticeably lacking in description.
+The phrase “a woman’s right to choose” is noticeably lacking description.
 Choose what?
-Certainly all reasonable people can agree that a woman should be free to choose what food she eats, what career field she pursues, what religion she practices, and other decisions regarding her own beliefs, identity, and preferences.
+Certainly all reasonable people can agree that a woman should be free to choose what food she eats, what career field she pursues, what religion she practices, and other decisions regarding her own beliefs and preferences.
 But the common phrase of “a woman’s right to choose” is not referring to any of those choices.
-It’s referring to whether or not she should be allowed to undergo one of a variety of methods—methods such as suction aspiration, chemical poisoning, live dismemberment, etc.—to end the life of another human being inside of her.
+It’s referring to whether or not she should be allowed to undergo one of a variety of methods- suction aspiration, chemical poisoning, live dismemberment-to end the life of another human being inside of her.
 It’s referring to whether or not she can have someone put to death.

 If someone says they support “a woman’s right to choose,” they are really saying that a woman should have the choice of whether or not her child lives or dies.
 Whether or not her offspring is deliberately killed.

 As women, we can choose many things.
-What a blessing it is to live in a time where we can vote, attend college, drive a car, own property, run a business, and pursue any of the same career opportunities as men.
+What a blessing it is to live in a time where we can vote, attend college, drive a car, buy real estate, own a business, and pursue any of the same career opportunities as men.
 What we cannot do is allow someone to inflict lethal violence upon our own children.
 What we cannot do is pretend we are God and act as an arbiter of who lives and who dies.

 As pro-life champion Lila Rose has said, “My rights as a woman and human being do not include the right to kill my child.
 Period.”

 No, women do not have the "right" to choose abortion.

 Pro-Life Utah defends unborn children and promotes a culture of life through educational posts, legislative action, community outreach, and aid to women who are pregnant and don’t know what to do.
 To seek help for you or a loved one, please check out our sister website.
 Or, if you are in a position to help us in the cause, please consider becoming a donor.
 Thank you.